reeddunkle/Codjo/Talking_Points/Optimizing.md

     return numbers
 ```

-The first function creates a new list and adds the first five numbers from the input to it.
+The first function creates a new list and adds the first five numbers from the input.
 No matter how large `numbers` is, the function only requires a constant 5-length list to be held in memory.

 `bubble_sort` on the other hand requires no additional memory.
-It destroys the original input by mutating it in place (which is something you'll hear people criticize), but in return it doesn't take up any additional space.
+It destroys the original input by mutating it in place (which is often criticized), but in return it doesn't take up any additional space.

 **`O(N)`**